y-yeah/moodygiphy/README.md

 # 1. Overview

-Omykuji judges user's emotional state from a picture, and stabilize their mood by providing text and gifs.
+Omykuji judges a user's emotional state from an uploaded picture, and stabilizes their mood by providing text and gifs.

-Its design and name are inspired by <i>omikuji</i>, traditional Japanese fortune telling slip that predict positive and negative outcomes.
+Its design and name are inspired by <i>omikuji</i>, traditional Japanese fortune telling slips, that predict positive and negative outcomes.

 <img src="./img/omykuji_intro.png" alt="omykuji architecture">

 # 2. Architecture

-Omykuji is built with VueJS and Vuetify.js, and calls Rakuten Rapid APIs and Microsoft Face API.
+Omykuji is built using VueJS and Vuetify.js, and calls Rakuten Rapid APIs and Microsoft Azure Face API.

 <img src="./img/omykuji_system.png" alt="omykuji architecture">
 <img src="./img/omykuji_tech.png" alt="omykuji architecture">

-The main future plans are:
+Potential future plans are:

 -